 With a ready-made, off-the-shelf LMS, you can jump straight into a digital learning solution without any of the huge timescales or costs of building your own platform.

-But while these types of learning solution are more affordable, they're not always the right fit for every business.
+But while these types of learning solutions are more affordable, they're not always the right fit for every business.

 So here's a quick summary to get you up to speed: